Anwilcz/SEI-Project-1-59/README.md

 ## Future upgrades
 - Finding an algorithm for maze generation to automate level creation.
 - Differentiate levels difficulty adding more opponents and game mechanics.
-- Preserving player score to be displayed at the end of the game
+- Preserving player score to be displayed at the end of the game.
 - Responsive design: Grid cells should scale uniformly depending on the window inner width to prevent content scrolling on small screens.

 ## Copyright and licensing